Aging Issues: 12 of the Most Common Health Concerns Affecting Seniors

 Some people who have diabetes over the age of 65 probably developed it at an earlier age.
 But as you age, it becomes even more important to keep good control of your blood sugar levels.

 Diabetes is a silent disease.
 Sugar trapped in your blood inflicts damage on small blood vessels and nerve fibers around your whole body.
-As you age, these effects become more and more noticeable.
+These effects become more and more noticeable the older you get.
 Long-term effects of diabetes include blindness, kidney failure, heart disease, and problems with your feet.

 Bleeding Gums, Cavities, Bad Breath: Periodontitis